For many, Aotearoa is the epitome of bucket list destinations – so much so, that they even make plans to move here.

 Dunedin is easily one of the best places to live in New Zealand.
 Located on the east coast of the South Island, this fabulous spot pairs a beautiful landscape with a lively community.
 The result is one incredible city with so many great things to do!

 Home to the University of Otago, which is New Zealand’s oldest university, it is unsurprising that students make up a sizeable portion of the population.
 This gives the town a youthful vibe, but the city is big enough that it doesn’t feel overrun by uni-goers.
 It’s the perfect mix.

 Downtown, you’ll find an excellent variety of restaurants, cafes and bars.
 Whilst the nearby Botanical Gardens are an amazing place to grab a coffee and stroll for a morning with kids (plus they’re free to enter!)

 Dunedin lies at the base of the Otago Peninsula, which is a large, minimally-developed rocky peninsula surrounded by the Pacific Ocean.
 Along the peninsula, you’ll find hiking trails, sandy beaches (with lots of sea lions and marine life), New Zealand’s only castle and quaint cafes too.

 What specifically makes Dunedin a great place to live?
-You’ll enjoy all the amenities of a larger city (but without the traffic and high cost of living) whilst still having quick, easy access to the beautiful environment and the community feel of a much smaller town.
+You’ll enjoy all the amenities and attractions of a larger city (but without the traffic and high cost of living) whilst still having quick, easy access to the beautiful environment and the community feel of a much smaller town.